-Here at Streatley long before others began Forest School or Bush crafting locally we recognised the importance of the outdoors and nature on our wellbeing.
-Thankfully due to this many more schools now recognise the health benefits, leadership opportunities and they too are viewing it as a selling point for their school offer.
+Here at Streatley, long before others began Forest School or Bush crafting locally, we recognised the importance of the outdoors and nature on our wellbeing.
+Thankfully many more schools now recognise the health benefits, leadership opportunities, and they too are viewing it as a selling point for their school offer.

 The best and the richest cupboard is roofed only by the sky.
 Margaret McMillan (c1925)

 When you visit Streatley Primary School you will be amazed at our site and where it sits.
-We are nestled in the hill alongside the National Trust site Lardon Chase.
-We have The Hollies (woodlands) surrounding us and far behind.
-In the village we have the The Swan Hotel that sits on the border with Oxfordshire.
-Here the River Thames, the weir and Thames Path all link.
-All we miss is a beach.
+We are nestled in the hill alongside the National Trust sites Lardon Chase and The Holies (woodlands) surrounding us.
+The village of Streatley sits on the border with Goring, Oxfordshire.
+Here, the River Thames, the weir and Thames Path all link.